Inkala/insurance-manager/README.md

 ### Challenges

-I don't have much experience with testing so I had to do some research on that.
+All the asynchronous steps I had to take to properly populate and connect the two collections were quite challenging.

-Also, all the asynchronous steps I had to take to properly populate and connect the two collections were challenging.
+I also tried to add some tests with [Mocha](https://mochajs.org/), but I wasn't able to mock the connection to the database.

 ### What to improve

-If the test was longer, I could have created a full CRUD with editing and deleting the clients or policies.
+Sice all the data is in my database, I could have created a full CRUD with editing and deleting the clients or policies.

 There is a lot of work to be done on the error handling for missing information or empty results.
-I would have also liked to add more tests.
+I would have also liked to add some tests.

 ### Additional notes

 I left the `.env` out of the `.gitignore` file so you can run everything just by cloning the repo.

-For the policies I removed the `inseptionDate` because my models have a `timestamp` property, but I am not sure it they mean the same thing.
+For the policies I removed the `inseptionDate` because my models have a `timestamp` property, but I am not sure if they mean the same thing.

 Tried modifying mongo’s `_id` with the `id` from the fetched data, but wasn’t able to.
 So I removed the original id instead after populating the collections and creating the relationships.